JunyeP/Large-Data-project2/README.md

 ### BJKST vs Exact F0

-The **BJKST algorithm** provides an excellent approximation of the number of distinct elements (F0) with a very small error margin of just **2.64%**.
-It achieves this accuracy with a compact bucket size of only **40**, making it very memory-efficient.
-Additionally, the time performance is impressive — only slightly slower than the exact calculation.
+The BJKST algorithm provides an excellent approximation of the number of distinct elements (F0) with a very small error margin of just 2.64%.
+The algorithm achieves this accuracy with a remarkably small bucket size of just 40, which is very memory-efficient.
+The time performance is also impressive - only slightly slower than the exact calculation.

 ### Tug-of-War vs Exact F2

-The **Tug-of-War algorithm** gives a good approximation of F2 (sum of squared frequencies) with an error of about **8.19%**.
-However, it is **significantly slower** than the exact computation, taking nearly **6 times longer** on the local machine and even more on GCP.
+The Tug-of-War algorithm provides a good approximation of F2 (sum of squared frequencies) with an error of about 8.19%.
+However, its runtime is significantly longer than the exact calculation, taking almost 6 times as long.